Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Arizona

-Restrictions: All UAS flights on campus property require prior written approval from Risk Management.
-No flights during sporting events, graduation, or other high-attendance events.
-All operators must have valid FAA registration.
-Part 107 certification required for commercial and research operations.
+Restrictions: All UAS flights on campus property require prior written approval from Risk Management Services.
+No flights permitted during sporting events or other university functions.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.